LA assistant police chief on leave over allegations he used Apple AirTag to stalk fellow officer

 The announcement about Labrada being placed on administrative leave came at Tuesday’s meeting of the Board of Police Commissioners, the department’s oversight body.

-Chief Moore told the commission that while he is taking the allegations seriously, he was limited in what he could say about the issue.
+Chief Moore told the commission that while he was taking the allegations seriously, he was limited in what he could say about the issue.

 “We will continue to cooperate with the outside agency as they continue their investigation, as well as conduct our internal investigation,” Moore said, according to the Times.
 “That means consequences should these allegations prove to be true.”